 \end{proposition}

 The orders of these automorphism groups are readily computed:

-The following sections are devoted to estimating $\Ncone_n(q)$, $\Nns_n(q)$, and $\Nsplit_n(q)$ for $n \leq 3$, using a sieve for counting smooth curves in a family that allows for efficient computation of approximate point counts via properties of Hasse-Weil zeta functions.
+The following sections are devoted to estimating $\Ncone_n(q)$, $\Nns_n(q)$, and $\Nsplit_n(q)$ for $n \leq 3$, using a sieve for counting smooth curves in a family that allows for efficient computation of approximate point counts via properties of Hasse--Weil zeta functions.